 The Company believes that the effective cost of brokered and other wholesale deposits is more attractive to the Company than deposits obtained on a retail basis from branch offices after the general and administrative expense associated with the maintenance of branch offices is taken into account.
 Moreover, brokered and other wholesale deposits may include provisions which make them non-cancelable during their terms.
 At June 30, 1996, \$925.4 million or 90.8% of the Company's \$1.02 billion of brokered deposits obtained through national investment banking firms were non-cancelable.
 The remainder of the Company's brokered and other wholesale deposits at such date were cancelable by the depositor only upon the payment of a substantial penalty.
-Brokered and other wholesale deposits.
-At June 30, 1996, approximately 54.0% of the Company's certificates of deposits were scheduled to mature within one year.
+Brokered and other wholesale deposits also generally give the Company more flexibility than retail sources of funds in structuring the maturities of deposits.
+At June 30, 1996, approximately 54.0% of the Company's certificates of deposit were scheduled to mature within one year.